tigera-solutions/cc-eks-egress-gw/README.md

     ssh -i ~/.ssh/$KEYPAIRNAME.pem ec2-user@$HOSTIPADDRESS
     ```

-    Run tcpdump on the test host so you can observe the packets header.
+    Run `tcpdump` on the test host to capture traffic on port 7777, so you can observe the incoming packets and their parameters.

     ```bash
     sudo tcpdump -v -ni eth0 tcp port 7777